seltmann/darwin-core/README.md

 5- Zip the folder to create the archive.
 If you are using GitHub you can use the zip function for the repository under the Code -> Download ZIP.

 Not all fields need to be filled out except: occurrenceID, BasisOfRecord.
-Specific definitions of the field names can be found in the Darwin Core Documentation.
-Occurrence data (https://dwc.tdwg.org/terms/#occurrence).
+Specific definitions of the field names can be found in the Darwin Core Documentation under the [Occurrence Core](https://dwc.tdwg.org/terms/#occurrence).